kanhua/pyCONTIN/README.md

 ```
 - Change ```CONTINPath``` variable at the beginning of ```CONTINWrapper.py``` to the path your fortran executable ```contin.out```.
 The path can be set as the relative path to the path of ```CONTINWrapper.py```

-At the moment, this program only supports python 2.7

 ## Usage